aws-samples/aws-greengrass-mini-fulfillment/docs/INSTALL.md

 1. Follow [these instructions](#tbd_link) to install (but not start) Greengrass on each host
 1. On each host make a `~/mini-fulfillment` directory
-1. Copy the directories from the `gg-mini-fulfillment` repository to each host.
+1. Copy the directories from the `aws-greengrass-mini-fulfillment` repository to each host.
 Specifically,
     - `mini-fulfillment/groups/sort_arm` to `sort_arm-pi$ ~/mini-fulfillment/groups/sort_arm`
     - `mini-fulfillment/groups/inv_arm` to `inv_arm-pi$ ~/mini-fulfillment/groups/inv_arm`
         - ..and..